martinber/noaa-apt/docs/development.md

     - Look for defaults for yaw and scales.

-    - Map for channel B.

-    - Learn whot to ignore drawing map outside the screen.

     - See what to do with res folder.

-    - Add state lines.

-    - Implement resample and timestamp GUI.

-    - Remove red line or make it optional.

     - Add warnings for short images when reading telemetry.